axboe/fio/HOWTO.rst

 .. option:: num_range=int : [io_uring_cmd]

-	For trim command this will be the number of ranges to trim per I/O request.
+	For some commands this will be the number of ranges per I/O request.
 	The number of logical blocks per range is determined by the :option:`bs` option which should be a multiple of logical block size.
-	This cannot be used with read or write.
 	Note that setting this option > 1, :option:`log_offset` will not be able to log all the offsets.
 Default: 1.

 .. option:: cpuload=int : [cpuio]